babausse/kharon/README.md

 #### :floor

-The value of round must be a boolean to work properly.
-If given at TRUE, floor the decimal number identified by this key.
+If given and TRUE, floors the decimal number identified by this key.
 This option can be used with the :numeric method.

 #### :ceil

-The value of round must be a boolean to work properly.
-If given at TRUE, ceil the decimal number identified by this key.
+If given and TRUE, ceils the decimal number identified by this key.
 This option can be used with the :numeric method.

 #### :round

-The value of round must be an integer to work properly.
-If given, round the decimal number keeping the given number of digits after the comma.
+If given, as an integer, rounds the decimal number keeping the given number of digits after the comma ; if given as a boolean, rounds the decimal number, leaving no decimal digits.
 This option can be used with the :numeric method.

 #### :regex